 Allied Health Professions Schools in Hawaii

-As a degree choice, Allied Health Professions is the 12th most popular major in the state.
+An Allied Health Professions major is the 12th most popular major in this state.

 In Hawaii, a allied health major is more popular with women than with men.